jonasjaeger-sci/mod905/docs/user/getting-started.rst

 How to use pyretis
 ------------------

-The pyretis library can be used in two ways:
+pyretis can be used in two ways:

-*  By simply using a text-based input which is parsed by the program and used to set up and run the simulation.
+*  By using a text-based input file which is read by pyretis and used to set up and run the simulation.
 This approach and the syntax is explained in detail in the :ref:`input <user-guide-input>` description.
-*  By making use of the pyretis API to set up simulations by hand.
+*  By making use of the pyretis library to set up simulations in a python script.
-   This approach and the API is descriped in detail in the :ref:`introduction <user-guide-intro-api>` to the API section and in the
+   This approach and the library is described in detail in the :ref:`introduction to the library <user-guide-intro-api>` and in the
-   :ref:`detailed <api-doc>` reference section.
+   :ref:`detailed reference section <api-doc>`.

 The first option is the simplest to use while the second option offers